wesleywarbington/tradingStrategies/README.md

 The five charts as well as a .txt file with statistics are written to the [outputs](/outputs) directory.

-The [data](/data) folder contains csv files with historic data for respective stock symbols.
+The [data](/data) directory contains csv files with historic data for respective stock symbols.

 # Alternate Parameters
 [decision_tree_strategy.py](decision_tree_strategy.py) has three parameters that will have varying effects on performance: leaf_size, bags, & boost.
 I defined them them as follows: